sjywdxs/multilingual-blending/README.md

 `--embedding_model`: The name of the embedding model for semantic similarity calculation.

-`--path_to_data`:Path to read the malicous questions.
+`--path_to_data`: Path to read the malicous questions.
 The default path leads to the 120 collectd samples used in our study.
 You are free to use your own data as long as you align the data format with default one.

-`--llm_model`: name of the LLM.
+`--llm_model`: Name of the LLM.
 Our scripts support [OpenAI models](https://platform.openai.com/docs/models) as well as the models provided by [LLAMA API](https://www.llama-api.com/), such as llama3, Mistral and Qwen.

 `--setting`: The type of mixed-language scheme.  `mix_to_en` stands for mixed-language queries with Engish responses, `en_to_mix` stands for English queries with mixed-language responses, `single` is for individual source languages and `mix_to_mix` is for mixed-language queries and mixed-language responses (Multilingual Blending).